mockito/mockito-scala/README.md

 Check the [tests](/core/src/test/scala/org/mockito/IdiomaticMockitoTest.scala) for more examples

+NOTE: When using the willBe syntax for stubbing, you can only stub one value to be returned, this is due to a limitation of the type inference.
+If for some reason you have to do that (ideally all functions should be referentially transparent, so you wouldn't have to), you can use the traditional syntax via the MockitoSugar companion object `MockitoSugar.doReturn("meh").when(myMock).foo` or you can use an answer that can decide what to return given whatever condition you need to simulate `{ (args) => if(<condition>) something else somethingElse } willBe answered by myMock.foo`

 ## Default Answers
 We defined a new type `org.mockito.stubbing.DefaultAnswer` which is used to configure the default behaviour of a mock when a non-stubbed invocation is made on it.